George Witty

 George Witty (1856 – 21 November 1941) was a New Zealand Member of Parliament for Riccarton, in the South Island.

 Early life

 He was born in North Ferriby, in the East Riding of Yorkshire, England and came to New Zealand in 1875 with two shillings in his pocket.
-He was a farmer and a director of the local saleyards company in Christchurch.
+He was a farmer and a director of the local sale yards company in Christchurch.